clueboard/milc/docs/sparklines.md

 ## Color

+MILC supports coloring your sparkline in two different ways.
+You can combine these for a total of 4 colors per sparkline.

+### Negative and Positive Numbers

 By default your sparkline will be un-colored for positive numbers and red for negative numbers.
 You can change the colors for these by passing the following parameters:

 * `negative_color`